This article discusses computer viruses and how they differ from trojans, worms, and hoaxes.

 Virus hoaxes are messages, almost always sent by email, that amount to little more than chain letters.
 Some of the common phrases used in these hoaxes are:

 Most virus hoax warnings do not deviate far from this pattern.
-If you are unsure whether a virus warning is legitimate or a hoax, additional information is available at the Symantec Security Response hoaxes site.
+If you are unsure whether a virus warning is legitimate or a hoax, additional information is available at the Symantec Security Response hoaxes page.

 Because of the publicity that viruses have received, it is easy to blame any computer problem on a virus.
 The following are not likely to be caused by a virus or other malicious code: